awsdocs/aws-iot-docs/developerguide/setting-up.md

 1. Choose **Next: Review** to see the list of group memberships to be added to the new user\.
 When you are ready to proceed, choose **Create user**\.

 You can use this same process to create more groups and users and to give your users access to your AWS account resources\.
 To learn about using policies that restrict user permissions to specific AWS resources, see [Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) and [Example Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_examples.html)\.

+## Open the AWS IoT console<a name="iot-console-signin"></a>

+Most of the console\-oriented topics in this section start from the [AWS IoT console](https://console.aws.amazon.com/iot/home)\.
+If you aren't already signed in to your AWS account, sign in, then open the [AWS IoT console](https://console.aws.amazon.com/iot/home) and continue to the next section to continue getting started with AWS IoT\.